akshay040503/C-Practice-questions/README.md

 Problem 19 : Write a program for Linear Search.
 Problem 20: Write a program to apply right rotation to an array element.
 Problem 21: Write a program to find the sum of the diagonal of an 4D Array.
+Problem 22: Write a program to find the length of a string.